exvim/exvim.github.io/docs/install.md

 The exVim turn on the powerline font support by default.
 To make it work, you need to install powerline font to your system.

 exVim provide DejaVuSansMono for Powerline by default.
+You can download it [here](downloads/DejaVuSansMono-for-powerline.zip).
-Just enter the `ext/powerline-fonts/DejaVuSansMono/` directory in your exVim, and install all the `.ttf` file.
+Unzip it and install all the `.ttf` file manually.

 You can also select other powerline-font in [here](https://github.com/Lokaltog/powerline-fonts)